TroyBurkhart/sampleCode/README.md

 ### Crawler
 Crawler output a folder with text files containing each webpage's URL, HTML, and given unique ID.

-This code utilized a bag to store all the URLs found when crawling each webpage and is iterated through until no webpages are left in the bag.
-THe hashtable is used to track what pages have beem visited already to make sure the crawler does not go over the same page twice.
+This code utilized a bag to store all the URLs found. when crawling each webpage and is iterated through until no webpages are left in the bag.
+The hashtable is used to track what pages have beem visited already to make sure the crawler does not go over the same page twice.
 Each webpage gets written to a separate file.

 ### Indexer
 Indexer takes the crawler input and created another file containing every word over three characters and what files they appeared in.